PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 **Database Interaction:**
 3. The script MUST connect to a local PostgreSQL database using credentials specified in the environment.
-4. The script MUST clear any existing data from the target vector store collection before adding new data to ensure a fresh start.
+4. The script MUST query the existing vector store to identify which documents have already been processed.
+5. The script MUST only process documents that are not already present in the database, preserving existing embeddings.
-5. The script MUST use the LangChain PGVector integration to manage data storage and will be responsible for populating a specific collection within the vector store.
+6. The script MUST use the LangChain PGVector integration to manage data storage and will be responsible for populating a specific collection within the vector store.

 **Text Processing:**
-6. For `.txt` files, the system MUST read the raw text content directly.
+7. For `.txt` files, the system MUST read the raw text content directly.
-7. For `.pdf` files, the system MUST use a library to extract the text content from the document.
+8. For `.pdf` files, the system MUST use a library to extract the text content from the document.
-8. For `.md` (Markdown) files, the system MUST use a specialized loader that interprets Markdown syntax to create more semantically coherent text outputs.
+9. For `.md` (Markdown) files, the system MUST use a specialized loader that interprets Markdown syntax to create more semantically coherent text outputs.
-9. The extracted text from each document MUST be split into smaller, overlapping text chunks.
+10. The extracted text from each document MUST be split into smaller, overlapping text chunks.

 **Vectorization & Storage:**
-10. For each text chunk, the system MUST use the LangChain integration with the OpenAI API to generate a vector embedding.
+11. For each text chunk from new documents, the system MUST use the LangChain integration with the OpenAI API to generate a vector embedding.
-11. The script MUST process chunks in configurable batches (e.g., 100 chunks per batch) to avoid exceeding OpenAI's token limits (300,000 tokens per request).
+12. The script MUST process chunks in configurable batches (e.g., 100 chunks per batch) to avoid exceeding OpenAI's token limits (300,000 tokens per request).
-12. The script MUST use `PGVector.from_documents` for each batch, ensuring that only the first batch clears the existing collection.
+13. The script MUST use `PGVector.from_documents` for each batch with `pre_delete_collection=False` to preserve existing data.
-13. The script MUST provide progress feedback for each batch being processed.
+14. The script MUST provide progress feedback for each batch being processed.
+15. The script MUST track and report how many documents were skipped (already processed) versus how many new documents were added.

 ### 5. Non-Goals (Out of Scope)